trafiklab/trafiklab.se/content/data/using-trafiklab-data/best-practices/limiting-requests.md

 days per month = 322 requests per day, and will thus work perfectly.
 There is even a margin of 70 requests per day, which can be used to update the data even more during certain intervals.

-{% hint style="info" %} Updating data every 2 or 5 minutes doesnt mean your "bus leaves in 5 minutes" data will be wrong after one minute.
+{{% info %}} Updating data every 2 or 5 minutes doesn't mean your "bus leaves in 5 minutes" data will be wrong after one minute.
 We strongly recommend that you generate these  "in ... minutes" texts on the client side, based on the timestamp included in the API responses.
-This way you can update the user interface every 10 seconds while only updating the data every 2 minutes. {% endhint %}
+This way you can update the user interface every 10 seconds while only updating the data every 2 minutes. {{% /info %}}